Azathothas/Stars/README.md

 - [nullt3r/udpx](https://github.com/nullt3r/udpx) – Fast and lightweight, UDPX is a single-packet UDP scanner written in Go that supports the discovery of over 45 services with the ability to add custom ones.
 It is easy to use and portable, and can be run on Linux, Mac OS, and Windows.
 Unlike internet-wide scanners like zgrab2 and zmap, UDPX is designed for portability and ease of use.
 - [nxtrace/NTrace-core](https://github.com/nxtrace/NTrace-core) – NextTrace, an open source visual route tracking CLI tool
 - [nyancrimew/goop](https://github.com/nyancrimew/goop) – Yet another tool to dump a git repository from a website, focused on as-complete-as-possible dumps and handling weird edge-cases.
+- [oalders/is](https://github.com/oalders/is) – an inspector for your environment
 - [ochinchina/supervisord](https://github.com/ochinchina/supervisord) – a go-lang supervisor implementation
 - [ollama/ollama](https://github.com/ollama/ollama) – Get up and running with Llama 3, Mistral, Gemma, and other large language models.
 - [open-feature/flagd](https://github.com/open-feature/flagd) – A feature flag daemon with a Unix philosophy